ZAF07/noak-queuing-system/README.md

 - [C2 Question 2](#c2-question-2)

 This is the plain implementatioin of the bonus section given in the case study.

-**You will find the answers to the case study included in this README doc too.(Scroll down to view)**

 > Note: To view and interact with the interactive version of the section, checkout the **main branch**: `git checkout main`